-This leaflet answers some of the common questions about MOVOX.
+This leaflet answers some common questions about Voxam.

 It does not contain all of the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you taking MOVOX against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you taking this medicine against the benefits they expect it will have for you.

-If you have any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.
 Keep this leaflet with the medicine.